The X-Files: I Want to Believe (soundtrack)

 The X-Files: I Want to Believe – Original Motion Picture Soundtrack is an original film score composed and performed by Mark Snow for the motion picture The X-Files: I Want to Believe.
 It contains a remixed version of the theme tune by Unkle and one hip hop version by Xzibit.

 Track listing

-The soundtrack to The X-Files: I Want to Believe – Original Motion Picture Soundtrack was released on July 22, 2008.
+The X-Files: I Want to Believe – Original Motion Picture Soundtrack was released on July 22, 2008.